 Equipment Personnel Head Office Areas of Operation

-318 Power Units 439 Drumheller, AB Alberta
+289 Power Units 489 Drumheller, AB Alberta

-650 Trailers Southern British Columbia
+692 Trailers Southern British Columbia

 Hi-Way 9 was acquired by Mullen Group in 2011 and the business was initially operated as Hi-Way 9 Express Ltd., Load-Way and Streamline.
-On December 1, 2016, E.C.R.
-Enterprises Ltd. was integrated into the operations of Hi- Way 9 followed by Dacota on July 1, 2019, and Golden Transport Ltd. on September 1, 2019.
+On July 1, 2019, the operations of Dacota were integrated into Hi-Way 9 followed by Golden on September 1, 2019.
 In addition, on January 1, 2019, the operations of Bernard were combined into Hi-Way 9.
 On January 1, 2020, the operations of Load-Way and Streamline were integrated into Hi-Way 9.

 Hi-Way 9 provides LTL and truckload services to communities in western Canada, with a strong focus on southern Alberta.
 Other services include dry van and flat deck transportation, as well as freight handling, warehousing and logistics.
 Hi-Way 9 has a network of support depots strategically located throughout Alberta and southeastern British Columbia and offers flexible transportation solutions to its customers throughout western Canada.
-Hi-Way 9 is a SmartWay certified carrier.
+Hi-Way 9 is a SmartWay partner.